Chickamuaga Board of Education Recognizes Eagle Scout

-The Chickamauga Board of Education met on Monday, Jan.13 to recognize Clint Royal, a Gordon Lee High School student who achieved the status of Eagle Scout this past Fall.
+The Chickamauga Board of Education recently recognized Clint Royal, a Gordon Lee High School student who earned his eagle scout badge last fall.

-“Not many people attain the rank of Eagle Scout,” Chickamauga School Superintendent, Melody Day said.
-“It’s quite an accomplishment.”
+“Not many people attain the rank of eagle scout,” Chickamauga School Superintendent Melody Day said during the board's Jan.
+13 meeting.
+“It’s quite an accomplishment."

-Royal was able to reach the rank of Eagle Scout by completing a community service project at the Chickamauga Senior Center where he designed and constructed a storage facility for their use.
+Royal earned his badge by completing a community service project at the Chickamauga Senior Center where he designed and constructed a storage facility for their use.

-The student was also able to maintain a 4.0 GPA all the while working 40 hrs a week.
+The student also maintained a 4.0 GPA while working 40 hours a week.

 Royal intends to stay local by attending Dalton State College in the fall where he plans to study either accounting or finance.